-Mooli Paratha is one of my personal favorites and I love it for the simple mélange of flavors that it creates with each bite.
-It's just so enticing.
+Mooli Paratha is one of my personal favorites and I love it for the simple mélange of spicy flavors that it creates with each bite.
 Almost every weekend, we indulge in various types of Parathas.
 They are always either on our breakfast or lunch menu and sometimes dinner as well.
-This weekend it was Radish/Mooli paratha.
-Wheneven I have dull, weary looking radish lying in the fridge, I make it a point to use them this way.
-They never go waste this way!
+When ever I have dull, weary looking radish lying in the fridge, I make it a point to use them this way.
+They never go waste this way.
+Parathas are very filling and a complete meal by themselves.
+Although the best and the most tastiest parathas are made when they are cooked with lots of oil (may be almost fried!) and then loaded with butter on top before serving, I try to cut down on oil content as much as possible for heath reasons.

 Prepare the dough first: